 (2) If, under an agreement between the Commissioner of Police and the appellant, one party files a document on behalf of both parties, both parties are taken to have satisfied the requirements of subregulation (1) in relation to that document.

-93. Notice of Reformulated Reasons under the Police Act 1892 (s.
+93. Notice of reformulated reasons under the Police Act 1892 (s.
 33R(10))

 (1) The notice of the reformulated reasons required under the Police Act 1892 section 33R(10)(a) to be given to the Commission by the Commissioner of Police is to be given —